Website localization explained in 5 minutes

 We’ve all heard the good old business adage: “If you can’t measure it, you can’t improve it.”
 It’s a timeless truism.
 If your starting point is prioritizing the metrics you’re already measuring; you’ll have a head start.
 So, what are the metrics you should be looking at?

-Looking at website performance, you can check your Google Analytics to pinpoint the pages that generated the most traffic and analyze where the traffic originates.
+Looking at localized site performance, you can check your Google Analytics to pinpoint the pages that generated the most traffic and analyze where the traffic originates.
 Next, you can look at the highest converting pages and most sold products.
 Working with data means you have validated content that your international audience is likely to engage with.
 Beyond that, it enables you to make an informed decision about how you plan to adjust your marketing strategy for global markets.

-Section titled 2.
-Internationalize your website 2.
-Internationalize your website
+2. Internationalize your website

 Internationalization prepares your website’s codebase to accept different language configurations and automatically display content in the right language based on a shopper’s preferences.